 We will pay the benefits described in Section V for the necessary treatment of a Covered Person's Cancer or Specified Disease provided he or she is covered under the Policy.
 Payment will be made in accordance with all applicable Policy provisions.
-Benefits are payable for a Positive Diagnosis that begins after the Certificate Effective Date, unless coverage replaces a prior plan of similar coverage that was in force when the Policy was issued or coverage is for a Covered Person who enrolled during the Initial Enrollment Period, and while the Certificate has remained in force.
+Benefits are payable for a Positive Diagnosis, subject to the Pre-Existing Condition Limitation, unless coverage replaces a prior plan of similar coverage that was in force when the Policy was issued or coverage is for a Covered Person who enrolled during the Initial Enrollment Period, and while the Certificate has remained in force.
 The Positive Diagnosis must be for Cancer or Specified Disease, as they are defined in the Policy.
 All benefits are subject to the terms of the Policy.